Reducing vaccine disparities for the urban underserved

 Vaccination rates for U.S. immigrant populations have long been lower than those of U.S.-born citizens, a pattern that continued to hold true in the first years of the COVID-19 pandemic.
 Even as diverse drivers of vaccine hesitancy are increasingly understood and addressed, vaccination rates against a number of diseases among immigrant communities remain lower.
 Intervention attempts to encourage vaccination have historically focused on individual actions and behaviors, rather than addressing systemic and structural barriers to vaccine access.

-To better understand the persistent systemic and structural barriers that continue to impede vaccination uptake among underserved BIPOC communities in urban settings, the University of Washington’s Population Health Initiative and the Somali Health Board are leading a mixed-methods, community-based participatory research study.
-This study will identify and document systemic and structural barriers to accessibility that continue to negatively impact vaccination rates among Black and African immigrant communities, even after sustained campaigns (during COVID-19) effectively and significantly reduced vaccine hesitancy and increased access in these populations.
+To better understand the persistent systemic and structural barriers that continue to impede vaccination uptake among underserved BIPOC communities in urban settings, the University of Washington’s Population Health Initiative and the Somali Health Board led a mixed-methods, community-based participatory research study.
+This study sought to identify and document systemic and structural barriers to accessibility that continue to negatively impact vaccination rates among Black and African immigrant communities, even after sustained campaigns (during COVID-19) effectively and significantly reduced vaccine hesitancy and increased access in these populations.

 - Measure changes in immunization rates over the last eight years among Black and African immigrant populations in King County, Washington, to identify key vaccine preventable diseases where immunization rates lag behind those of non-Hispanic White populations, and/or where rates lag behind those now achieved for COVID-19 in the target population.